2UE: 2016–2018: Talking Lifestyle

-2018–2021
+2018–2020

 Macquarie Sports Radio

 On Wednesday 4 April 2018, the three Talking Lifestyle branded stations relaunched with a new sports radio format under the name Macquarie Sports Radio with coverage of the 2018 Commonwealth Games.

 A significant number of existing presenters did not return for the new format.

 The change of the station was not received well by many fans of the former Talking Lifestyle station.
 There were even a number of recommendations about switching to the alternative talk station ABC Radio Sydney.

 Macquarie Sports Radio 954 was the home of Sydney Swans and Greater Western Sydney Giants matches, as well as other selected AFL matches broadcast from 3AW, as well as the early Friday night NRL Game from NRL Nation.

-On 29 October 2019, Macquarie Media announced that its sports talk shows will cease production from 1 November 2019.
+On 29 October 2019, Macquarie Media announced that its sports talk shows would cease production from 1 November 2019.
 However, the station continued to broadcast live Test, Big Bash League and One Day International cricket matches during the summer months, as well as coverage of the English Premier League.

+2020s

 Switch to all-music format

 On 21 January 2020, Nine announced the Macquarie Sports Radio brand would be abandoned and 2UE – along with its interstate sister stations Magic 1278 Melbourne and 4BH Brisbane – would return to an all-music format "built around the best of the 50s, '60s and '70s" with a "soft launch" on 2 February 2020.
 In April, Steve Jacobs was announced as the station's latest breakfast presenter, commencing on 27 April.
-All contracts with the sports leagues will be honoured, and the network has not ruled out sports broadcasts in the future.
+All contracts with the sports leagues would be honoured, and the network has not ruled out sports broadcasts in the future.

-Ace Radio Operations
+ACE Radio Operations

-On 28 October 2021, Nine Radio and Ace Radio entered into a deal for Ace to manage the radio station, along with sister stations Magic 1278 and 4BH from early 2022.
+On 28 October 2021, Nine Radio and ACE Radio entered into a deal for ACE to manage the radio station, along with sister stations Magic 1278 and 4BH from early 2022.
 Ace Radio took control of the station on 14 January 2022.
 The station relaunched with a new presenter line-up, logo and imaging on this date.

-As of 30 March 2022, 2UE's presenters included the following: Trevor Sinclair, Emily Canning, Cathy Jubb, Dave Ferguson, Gareth McCray and Julie Strini.